 Unfortunately as we expect to receive hundreds of nominations, it will not be possible to obtain feedback after the judging process has been completed.

-Tickets for the Awards luncheon will go on sale in August 2016 and are available through this website.
+Tickets for the Awards luncheon will go on sale on July 23!

 We offer special rates and benefits for corporate tables.
 The Awards luncheon is a great event to attend if you’re looking for something interesting to do with your team of clients.
 You don’t need to personally know the finalists to get involved.
 It’s an inspiring, fun and uplifting event.

 Absolutely not!
 The Awards luncheon is a great event to attend if you’re looking for something interesting and/or inspiring to do with a team – or if you’re simply looking for an excellent networking opportunity.

 Below are the Terms & Conditions for entering the Women’s Agenda Leadership Awards:

 - Entries for the Women’s Agenda Leadership Awards open 23rdJuly and close at 6pm on the 16th August.
 Women’s Agenda may extend this deadline by up to three days, however Women’s Agenda DOES NOT guarantee a deadline extension will be announced.

 - Nomination forms must be accurate and true.
 Women’s Agenda reserves the right to check information provided.

 - Nominations must address achievement in the 2017/18 Financial Year – other than in the ‘Entrepreneur’ category, which should refer to a business that has been acquired or started in the 24 months until June 30 2018.

 - Finalists in the individual categories must be able to attend the in-person judging session on the 4thOctober in Sydney, as well as the awards luncheon on the 5thOctober in Sydney.